Tui, a charming town by the river Miño, kicks off many pilgrims’ adventure along the famous Portuguese Way to Santiago de Compostela.

 Do you know that the Km 0 of the Camino is not in Santiago, but in Finisterre?
 If you have 5 more days, we suggest you to complete your journey to the end of the world by doing the 5 stages that separate Santiago to Finisterre.
 A magical and spiritual route that hides authentic gems such as Ponte Maceira, one of the most beautiful villages in Spain.
 But undoubtedly, the best of this Camino is to enjoy the sunset of the Finisterre lighthouse, one of the most beautiful in the world.

-Map of the Way
+Details of the Portuguese Way in short stages

 Services included